-- Illness/Sickness: A medical certificate with the completed Missed assessment form should be supplied.
-Students may access the Missed Assessment form at the back of this student handbook or from the Mrs Heffernan Deputy Principal Curriculum. - Family trauma: a note from the parent/caregiver, counsellor, dean or homeroom teacher must be supplied. - Sporting/cultural activity: This is valid only if the subject teacher has been consulted before the trip.
+- Isolating or sick with Covid: Student is sick at home or self-isolating.
+This led to students missing class time.
+The missed class time must be directly related to the assessment due.
+This includes student MISSING teaching and learning applied to assessment, instruction about assessment or in class time where students who could attend were working on their assessment, or in class time where students missed opportunities for feedback from the teacher. - Illness/Sickness: A medical certificate with the completed Missed assessment form should be supplied.
+Students may access the Missed Assessment form at the back of this student handbook or from the student centre. - Family trauma: a note from the caregiver, counsellor, dean, homeroom teacher must be supplied. - Sporting/cultural activity: This is valid only if the subject teacher has been consulted before the trip.
 This does not automatically guarantee an extension or another assessment opportunity.